 Abstract

-OBJECTIVE: To compare the outcome of oral nifedipine versus intravenous hydralazine as antihypertensive therapy for the management of severe pre-eclampsia
+Objective: To compare the outcome of oral nifedipine versus intravenous hydralazine as antihypertensive therapy for the management of severe pre-eclampsia

 Copyright (c) 2023 Journal of The Society of Obstetricians and Gynaecologists of Pakistan